tensorflow/community/rfcs/20221018-promotion-semantics.md

     *   If the python scalar value falls within the range of the TF dtype, the result dtype is loosely described with the following promotion direction: TF bool -> python integer -> TF signed/unsigned integers -> python float -> TF float -> python complex/TF complex.
     *   The dtype promotion is allowed only if the python scalar is within the range of the determined dtype.
 Otherwise, an exception is raised.
 For example, `tf.constant([1], tf.int8) + 1` produces a `tf.int8` Tensor, while `tf.constant([1], tf.int8) + 1000` raises an error.

-This mode is intended to provide a user experience similar to NumPy behaviors.
+This mode is intended to provide a user experience somewhat similar to NumPy behaviors.

 ### **Mode 2: tf.ImplicitPromotion.SAFE**